rust-lang/rust/text/0000-epochs.md

 ### Hard constraints

-**TL;DR: Warning-free code on epoch N should compile on epoch N+1 and have the same behavior.**
+**TL;DR: Warning-free code on epoch N must compile on epoch N+1 and have the same behavior.**

 There are only two things a new epoch can do that a normal release cannot: